Design Research (store): Stores

 The original Design Research store was in a 19th-century wood frame mansard house at 57 Brattle Street, in Harvard Square, Cambridge.
 D/R later added stores in Hyannis Port, Massachusetts; Lexington Avenue (1961) and East 57th Street (1964) in New York City; and Ghirardelli Square in San Francisco (1965).

+Harvard University bought the original Brattle Street store and demolished it in 1969 to build the Gutman Library of its School of Education.